Prosecutor: Harrington Park Man Killed Fair Lawn Mom With Hammer At Bergen Bicycle Distributor

 It was founded in 1937 by Ron Jamis soon after he emigrated to the United States from Cyprus.
 Joannou, took over the business from her father after he died in 1981.

-Willem’s body was found in a pool of blood at the company on dead-ended Ludlow Avenue, near the Rockleigh border, Musella confirmed.
+Willem’s body was found at the facility on dead-ended Ludlow Avenue, near the Rockleigh border, Musella confirmed.

 Northvale police, who were first on the scene, searched the building "to make sure there was no ongoing threat to the community," the prosecutor said.

-Note: UPDATE: A Harrington Park warehouse worker killed a Fair Lawn mom with a ball peen hammer at an international bicycle distributor in Northvale, authorities said.